MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/code-blocks.md

 ### Backtick syntax

 Use triple backtick also known as a fenced code block.
-You can optionally specify a language for format with - this works well in markdown on GitHub but you might need extra setup in a Jekyll theme to get it to work properly.
+You can optionally specify a language for format with - this works well in markdown on GitHub but you might need extra set up in a Jekyll theme to get it to work properly.

     ```python
     # Triple quotes are for code blocks and give more control over the language.